 - Immediately after deleting your PNG file, make sure the folder you deleted it from is the active window.

-can push CTRL + Z twice to recover both of the files.
+This can be done multiple times.
+For instance, if you deleted two files individually, you can push CTRL + Z twice to recover both of the files.

 🔍 Search For The Lost Files